-Well I was in London at an amazing time, it was between '78 and '83.
+-Well I was in London at an amazing time, it was between '78 and '83.
 I'm really lucky to have been there then, it facilitated what I did and what I wanted to do.
 Then when I got to New York, after being in London for five years, New York was like the polar opposite of London.
 London is very dispersed geographically.
 It takes a long time to get around, whereas at that time New York was very East Village-centric.
-Everything was in a concentrated area, you could walk everywhere, it was a 24-hour city, the bars were open until 4am.
+Everything was in a concentrated area, you could walk everywhere, it was a 24 hour city, the bars were open until 4am.
 Exact opposite of London.
 It had this incredible energy, and that immediately captivated me, and made me want to stay.

-In 1983 you were on tour with Immaculate Consumptive and you sort of decided to settle in New York?
-You didn't have much time between starting to do records and being signed to the Some Bizarre label once you got there...
+I am sort of curious, and if it's none of my business, that's okay, I'm curious about the gap...
+You were on tour with Immaculate Consumptive and you sort of decided to settle in New York?
+You didn't have much time between starting to do records and being signed to Some Bizarre once you got there...

-I was already with Some Bizarre by the time I came to New York.
-I got to New York, really liked it here, just kind of stayed here, went to LA, spent some time in the states, and started some other projects (like Wiseblood and Stinkfist), and then kinda went back to London and did some further recording, and went back and forth a bit like that.
+-I was already with Some Bizarre by the time I came to New York.
+That year in '83, I'd gotten involved with Some Bizarre, and I think between May and September of that year I did a whole bunch of recording, which was all of the 12 inches and HOLE, and those things weren't released until the following year, I think.
+So I'd already recorded all that material, and started some other material, which became NAIL.
+I got to New York, really liked it here, just kind of stayed here, went to LA, spent some time in the states, and started some other projects (like Wisseblood and Stinkfist), and then kinda went back to London and did some further recording, and went back and forth a bit like that.
 It wasn't like I arrived there and then said "Okay, I'm getting an apartment here today".
 It was a little bit more gradual than that.

-Well, for me at least, it's still very inspiring, because I see that you went from squatting in London, and having maybe a couple of synthesizers and working on an 8-track from time to time, to being signed to a label and just kind of flying by the seat of your pants I guess, in the states.
+Well, for me at least, it's still very inspiring, because I see that you went from squatting in London, and having maybe a couple of synthesizers and working on an 8 track from time to time, to being signed to a label and just kind of flying by the seat of your pants I guess, in the states.

-That was an evolution that happened over a couple of years.
+-That was an evolution that happened over a couple of years.
 I guess things went kind of fast, I guess I was very prolific.
 At the same time, I was holding down a full time job but every time I had a vacation I'd go into the studio, and work pretty fast, and have the whole thing composed beforehand.
 It's a different process than I have now.
-Working with Some Bizzare was timely because I had kind of gone as far as I could in this 8-track studio environment.
+Working with Some Bizzare was timely because I had kind of gone as far as I could in this 8 track studio environment.